onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 six years where did you meet him we were at university together

-tape script 7.6 seven point six Frieda
+tapescript 7.6 seven point six Frieda
 Hofmann archaeologist and writer Frieda
 Hofmann was born in Germany but she has lived most of her life abroad she has a